• By Kiwi Commerce

 Using GraphQL: A Modern Approach to Data Handling in Web Development

-At Kiwi Commerce, we’re always on the lookout for technologies that make web development faster, more flexible, and more scalable.
-One of the standout tools gaining serious momentum in recent years is GraphQL.
+At Kiwi Commerce, we’re always exploring technologies that make web development faster, more flexible, and more scalable.
+One of the standout tools gaining serious traction in recent years is GraphQL.

-Originally developed by Facebook, GraphQL has changed the game when it comes to how we handle data in web apps.
-Unlike traditional REST APIs, GraphQL gives developers full control over the data they request—making websites and applications quicker, lighter, and much easier to manage.
+Originally developed by Facebook, GraphQL has transformed the way developers handle data in web applications.
+Unlike traditional REST APIs, GraphQL gives developers complete control over the data they request—resulting in faster performance, lighter applications, and far more manageable codebases.

-In this guide, we’ll explore how GraphQL is used across various headless CMS platforms and frontend frameworks, and why it’s quickly becoming a go-to for modern web builds.
+In this guide, we’ll explore how GraphQL is used across popular headless CMS platforms and modern frontend frameworks, and why it’s quickly becoming a go-to solution for high-performance web builds.

-GraphQL is a query language for APIs—and instead of retrieving fixed data from multiple endpoints like with REST, it allows developers to ask for exactly what they need, all in a single request.
+GraphQL is a query language for APIs.
+Rather than retrieving fixed data from multiple REST endpoints, it allows developers to request exactly the data they need in a single, efficient query.

 • Faster load times